 Measuring customer happiness with your product is crucial for success.
 But nothing can be gained from it without effectively analyzing the feedback.

-The most effective way to analyze customer churn feedback is to tag and categorize them.
+Just like collecting other sources of customer feedback and analyzing it, the most effective way to analyze customer churn feedback is to tag and categorize them.
 This allows you to group responses together and determines what the top reasons for your churn are.
 More importantly, this proactive approach allows you to see what improvements or changes may need to be made.

 When looking at the grouped responses, it is important to ask questions to help determine what needs to be done.